Invest News July 2017

 The $28 million, 108-room boutique hotel at Spring Hill was officially opened in October 2016 and was the first project undertaken in Australia by Malaysian-based developer Richmont Holdings.

-Brisbane Marketing’s Investment Attraction team worked closely with Richmont Holdings to secure the hotel after making initial contact with them through the Guide to Hotel Investment in Brisbane, which was designed to attract new hotel development in the city.
+Brisbane Economic Development Agency’s Investment Attraction team worked closely with Richmont Holdings to secure the hotel after making initial contact with them through the Guide to Hotel Investment in Brisbane, which was designed to attract new hotel development in the city.

 The win puts the hotel in the running for Master Builders’ Queensland Awards in September, and if successful there, the National Awards in November.